Texas Health and Human Services Commission

 7150 Finalizing the Care Plan

-On or before the date the member moves into the Adult Foster Care (AFC) home, a face-to-face meeting with the member and the AFC provider is required to discuss the member's care plan and to complete Form 2327, Consumer/Member and Provider Agreement.
+On or before the date the member moves into the Adult Foster Care (AFC) home, a face-to-face meeting with the member and the AFC provider is required to discuss the member's care plan and to complete Form 2327, Individual/Member and Provider Agreement.
 The interdisciplinary team, including the member's family members or responsible person, may be included in the meeting.
 The meeting should preferably take place in the AFC home.

 Discuss the member's care plan with the member and family members/responsible party and reach understanding with them about how the foster care provider will meet his/her needs.
 This discussion should ensure that the member, family/responsible party and the foster care provider are adequately prepared for a new member in the home and that adjustments occur smoothly.
 Document the care plan and any special needs of the member or special agreements between the member and provider on Form 2327.